MennoBordes/Minor-AI-2019_2020/README.md

 File > xplane_2.py

+Check the required dependencies which are at the top of the file, before running with your prefered IDE.

+In order to stop running, simply press 'esc' while the terminal is selected.

 # 3. Additional info
 In the X-plane_instuctions folder are a couple of files that will be useful for reading/writing data from/to X-Plane